 Per guidance from the State of Oregon, face coverings are required in Oregon for everyone age five and older in all indoor public spaces and outdoors when you cannot keep 6 feet from non-household members.

 Some park facilities remain closed, and all visitors are required to maintain 6 feet of physical distance between others.
-Indoor and outdoor social gatherings are limited to no more than 6 people total and no more than two households present as of November 18, 2020.

 Kids two years of age and older may also wear a face covering, as long as they are able to remove it themselves.
 For their safety, children under two years old should never wear a face covering.